DC Power Systems Overview - The Role of the UPS

 When an unexpected power outage occurs, the pre-charged batteries of the UPS system are full of DC power.
 Most equipment requires AC power to run, however.
 In a “typical” UPS system, the UPS system’s inverter converts the DC power back to AC power again, so your normal functions can resume.

 What is a DC Power System?

 A DC power system is a UPS system that provides DC output in the same uninterruptible manner any UPS system could.
-A DC power system provides DC power to equipment and is used in a range of industries.
-As previously described, most equipment operates using AC power, but when long discharge and low amperage output is required, DC power systems are preferred.
-DC power systems typically convert AC to DC power when an electricity blackout occurs.
+This system provides DC power to equipment and is used in a range of industries.
+As previously described, most equipment operates using AC power, but when long discharge and low amperage output is required, DC systems are preferred.
+DC systems typically convert AC to DC power when an electricity blackout occurs.
 They also keep backup batteries charged and regulate the electricity sent to your equipment, so you use the correct input voltage.

 What are the Main Components of a DC Power System?

 There are five main components of a DC Power System.
 Briefly described below, they are:

 The rectifier/charger: This is an electrical device converting AC to DC power.
 Not only does it provide DC power, but it also charges backup batteries.
 The rectifier/charger is the hero of the system, and it’s what makes sure the system can continue to work when an unexpected electricity blackout occurs.

 The controller: The controller is the component of a DC system that sends instructions to the other components within the system using communication protocols.